agentcoinorg/evo.ninja/README.md

 `OPENAI_API_KEY=sk-...`
 4. Use the correct version of Node.JS
 `nvm install && nvm use`
+5. Build the Core Package:
+Given that the main field of your @evo-ninja/core package points to ./build/index.js, make sure you've built the TypeScript files in core to JavaScript:
+`yarn workspace @evo-ninja/core run build`
-5. Install all dependencies
+6. Install all dependencies
 `yarn install`
-6. Run evo.ninja!
+7. Run evo.ninja!
 `yarn start`

 Optional: You can also pass a goal on startup: